ChetanKachana/WeatherOrNot/README.md

-Only read the "Ready for Final Review" code.
+Only read the "Ready for Final Review" commit.
 It is the code that was submitted before the deadline.

 Delphi is a version that we have worked on purely on interest of continuing the devlopement on